mshr-h/vscode-verilog-hdl-support/README.md

 If you have tested the linters in new platforms or have issues with them, feel free to file an issue.

 ## [Guidelines for Contributing](./CONTRIBUTING.md)

+## Logging

+Logs are outputted to OutputChannel in th VS Code.
+Open the **Output** pane in VS Code and choose _Verilog_ in the drop-down menu to view the log.

 ## Helpful links